 All staff members will receive appropriate safeguarding training which is regularly updated.
 In addition to formal re-training sessions, they will receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively The DSL and Deputy DSL will undertake relevant training in safeguarding and inter-agency working at least every two years.
-All staff are given a copy of Part One of KCSIE (together with Annex A) which they are required to read and signify that they have understood.
+All staff are given a copy of Part One of KCSIE (together with Annex B copy found in Apeendix) which they are required to read and signify that they have understood.
 New staff will additionally be given guidance on their responsibilities and a comprehensive talk as to how the school system operates.
-Details of that training are set out in the Staff Induction Policy (see Appendix 1).
+Details of that training are set out in the Staff Induction Policy (see

+Appendix 1).
 Guidance will also be given to all staff to ensure as far as is possible that their behaviour and actions do not place pupils or themselves at risk of harm or of allegations of harm to a pupil, for example in one-to-one dealings with children.
 See also Policy, S34 Interaction with Pupils - Staff Guidance, S57 Code of conduct for school staff and Guidance for Safer Working Practice.
 Pupils will also be taught about safeguarding, including online safety, through a broad and balanced curriculum.
 This may include covering relevant issues through ICT, personal, social, health and economic education (PSHE), tutorials and/or through sex and relationship education (SRE).
-Boys will be advised what to do if they are Reviewed and approved by Governors: Nov 2022 Revised by EPC: Nov 2022 Next Review: Nov 2023 worried about something or if they suspect that they or another boy is in any sort of danger.
+Boys will be advised what to do if they are worried about something or if they suspect that they or another boy is in any sort of danger.
 Opportunities will be made in Tutor or Form Circle Time to discuss any concerns boys may have.
 Senior boys are given a special briefing by the Headmaster as to their important role in safeguarding within the school.